California State Student Association: Systemwide Affairs

 The Systemwide Affairs Committee principals are to promote access, affordability and quality of instruction.
 In addition, the committee seeks to expanding students' role in the decisions that affect the CSU by influencing system wide issues and policies and promoting shared governance through systemwide committee representation.
-Each year these principals are carried out through a policy agenda voted on by the entire CSSA Board.
-The Systemwide Affair Committee creates an action plan on all policy agenda items and all 23 campuses work together to progress the student perspective and quality of education on the campus and system wide level.
-Systemwide Affairs activities include working with CSU and campus administrators including the Academic Senate, testifying in front of the Board of Trustees, writing resolutions and passing them on each individual campus, and implementing information campaigns on system policy or initiative.
-An example of CSSA activity within Systemwide Affairs would be the annual voter registration drives hosted by individual campus's to help encourage a next generation of young people to become involved in the electorate process.
+Each year, these principles are carried out through a policy agenda voted on by the entire CSSA Board.
+The Systemwide Affair Committee creates an action plan on all policy agenda items, and all 23 campuses work together to progress the student perspective and quality of education on the campus and system-wide level.
+Systemwide Affairs activities include working with CSU and campus administrators, including the Academic Senate, testifying in front of the Board of Trustees, writing resolutions and passing them on each individual campus, and implementing information campaigns on system policy or initiatives.
+An example of CSSA activity within systemwide affairs would be the annual voter registration drives hosted by individual campuses to help encourage the next generation of young people to become involved in the electoral process.

 Internal Affairs Committee

-The Internal Affairs Committee develops and revises the policies, procedures and constitution of CSSA as well as the scholarship funding for dues-paying campuses and other internal documents as directed by the board.
-The committee insures that members of the California State Student Association derive the maximum benefit from their association by ensuring that the board stays focused on student issues.
+The Internal Affairs Committee develops and revises the policies, procedures, and constitution of CSSA, as well as the scholarship funding for dues-paying campuses and other internal documents as directed by the board.
+The committee ensures that members of the California State Student Association derive the maximum benefit from their association by ensuring that the board stays focused on student issues.

 Social Justice and Equity Committee

-The Social Justice and Equity Committee is an official ongoing force of the CSSA to advance and monitor the further development of programs and policies regarding the maintenance and enhancement of the diversity, social justice, and equity within the CSU system and campus communities.
-Student leaders express their concerns about the need to build supportive rather than hateful environments on CSU campuses and adopt resolutions which recognize these concerns and request the administration to take proactive steps to foster a welcoming and supportive environment.
+The Social Justice and Equity Committee is an official ongoing force of the CSSA to advance and monitor the further development of programs and policies regarding the maintenance and enhancement of diversity, social justice, and equity within the CSU system and campus communities.
+Student leaders express their concerns about the need to build supportive rather than hateful environments on CSU campuses and adopt resolutions that recognize these concerns and request that the administration take proactive steps to foster a welcoming and supportive environment.